akshay-gera/EventAnalytics_dbt_bigquery/README.md

 ### 5. `dim_events_arrival_times`
-- **Description**: This model contains timestamps of events happening and when they reached our backend system.
+- **Description**: This model contains timestamps of events happening and when they reach our backend system.

 | session_id | user_id | event_timestamp      | arrival_timestamp   |